hashicorp/vault/website/source/guides/identity/identity.html.md

 `bsmith` credentials.

-~> Log back in with the token you used to configure the entity before proceed to [Step 3](#step3).
+!> **NOTE:** Log back in with the token you used to configure the entity before proceed to [Step 3](#step3).